arkency/posts/posts/2017-10-29-a-bug-that-only-appears-once-a-year.md

 newsletter: :skip
 ---

 As we all know, there are some bugs that only appear under certain circumstances.
-Today was a day I've got one of those.
+Today was the day I've got one of those.

 <!-- more -->